 The stock of a crossbow is the piece you rest into your shoulder just like the stock of a rifle.
 They can be made from wood or plastic and be reinforced with steel.
 A heavier stock can make a bow feel more stable when shooting but make it more cumbersome to transport around.
 Some stock designs are skeletonized and have pieces missing to help reduce weight.

-Having a good stock length and cheek rest is vital when shooting a crossbow.
+Having a good stock length and cheek rest is vital when shooting.
 This allows you to get a consistent hold on the bow every time.
 Because of this you can purchase custom cheek pieces and stock extensions to make things fit perfectly to your frame.